 There are some legal firms with more experience in GDP matters, however they are often still cost prohibitive.

-Please note that those involved in criminal activities or have knowingly breached GDP for profit may well be better off with a lawyer / solicitor, as Paradigm avoid any who actively skirt the regulations.
+Please note that those involved in criminal activities or have knowingly breached GDP for profit may well be better off with a lawyer / solicitor, as Paradigm avoid anyone who actively skirts the regulations.

 How can you stay free of regulatory action?